Edward R. Dewey: Cycles: The Science of Prediction

 wrote that they "adduce interesting second-hand statistics to the effect that cyclical tendencies have been observed in industrial, biological and solar phenomena."
 Milton Friedman dismissed their theory as pseudoscience:

 [Cycles: The Science of Prediction] is not a scientific book: the evidence underlying the stated conclusions is not presented in full; data graphed are not identified so that someone else could reproduce them; the techniques employed are nowhere described in detail. [...]
 Its closest analogue is the modern high-power advertisement—here of book length and designed to sell an esoteric and supposedly scientific product.
 Like most modern advertising, the book seeks to sell its product by making exaggerated claims for it [...], showing it in association with other valued objects which really don't have anything to do with it [...], keeping discreetly silent about its defeats or mentioning them in only the vaguest form [...], and citing authorities who think highly of the product.

+Independently of this assessment, the Foundation's monthly bulletin, Cycles, regularly published detailed technical documentation of its analytical methods.
+Beginning in 1950, Dewey issued a series of numbered "Technical Bulletins" setting out the Foundation's cycle-detection techniques in full, including formulae, and worked numerical examples; for instance, a step-by-step computation of a five-year geometric moving average published with every intermediate value shown.
+A companion outline enumerated nineteen distinct graphic and computational methods used to detect candidate cycles, with citations to the wider statistical literature on time-series analysis.
+Underlying data sources were likewise cited in the bulletin, for example tables of sunspot frequency attributed to specific external observatories and associations.
+Readers nonetheless continued to request further technical details in the Foundation's own 1952 subscriber survey, with several respondents specifically asking for clearer explanations of methods such as the Hoskins Time Chart and for basic data sources to be made more readily available.

 Joseph Schumpeter also put forward the idea that there were four economic cycles: Kitchin, Juglar, Kuznets and Kondratieff.